temasoft/sdk-for-node/README.md

-# sdk-for-node
+# Target365 SDK for Node
-Target365 SDK for Node
+This project provides Node classes that makes it easy to use Target365 APIs.